700 Children's® – A Blog by Pediatric Experts

 Athlete holding their leg in pain

-Knee injuries are common in athletics.
-However, those injuries can vary in severity and have a wide range of symptoms.
-How do you know when the injury is serious enough that you should take your child to see a specialist?
-Here are symptoms to watch for, especially injuries to the anterior cruciate ligament (ACL).
+Knee injuries are common in athletics and can vary in severity and symptoms.
+Determining the seriousness of the injury and when to seek specialized care for your child can be challenging.
+Here are symptoms to watch for, especially injuries to the anterior cruciate ligament (ACL) or other common knee injuries.

-The ACL is the main stabilizer in the knee.
-It connects the bone in the upper leg, the femur, to the larger bone in the lower leg, the tibia.
-ACL tears generally require surgery to repair the ligament and then physical therapy to help the child regain range of motion and strength in their leg.
+Injuries to the anterior cruciate ligament (ACL) are particularly significant as the ACL serves as the primary stabilizer in the knee and connects the femur to the tibia.
+When torn, ACL injuries typically require surgery to repair the ligament and physical therapy to regain range of motion and strength.

 • Hearing a “pop” in the knee when the injury occurs